MuchiriKinyua/Sibasi/README.md

 # CRISP-DM Process
 1. Business Understanding

-We aim to build a system that can recommend products to customers based on their purchase history and similarities to other customers.
+I aim to build a system that can recommend products to customers based on their purchase history and similarities to other customers.
 This can increase cross-sells and customer satisfaction.
 2. Data Understanding

-We worked with a dataset containing:
+I worked with a dataset containing:

     CustomerID